create3000/x_ite/docs/_posts/components/Navigation/Viewpoint.md

 ## Overview

 Viewpoint provides a specific location and direction where the user may view the scene.
 Viewpoints are the primary way for a user to navigate within a scene, and for an author to show critical aspects of a model.
+Unless modified by the orientation field, the default direction for a Viewpoint to look is along the -Z axis.

 The Viewpoint node belongs to the **Navigation** component and requires at least level **1,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.